 Such a complex model should be developed with the best practices in mind.
 Here is a set of Best Practices from IBM.

-- Add a comment in the Lesson 7 Technology Trends Discussion in Canvas about the uniqueness of geographic information in relation to visually modeling it graphically using UML.
+Post a comment in the Lesson 7 Technology Trends Discussion in Canvas.